 The long-term expected rate of return on RRS investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target asset allocation identifies the optimal asset mix strategy for the RRS.
 To ensure compliance with the policy, a rebalancing strategy is used.
 RRS is in the multiyear process of phasing in its asset allocation.
-Best estimates of geometric return for each major asset class included in the pension plan's target asset allocation as of June 30, 2020 are summarized in the table below.
+Best estimates of geometric return for each major asset class included in the pension plan's target asset allocation as of June 30, 2021 are summarized in the following table.

 Asset Class 10-Year Assumptions Geometric Return Target Asset Allocation

-Broad U.S. Equities 7.15% 23.00%
+Broad US Equities 6.60% 30%

-International Equities 7.25% 15.00%
+International Equities 6.80% 16%

-Diversifying Assets 5.00% 6.00%
+Diversifying Assets 4.00% 6%

-Private Equity 8.50% 11.00%
+Private Equity 8.00% 3%

-Fixed Income 2.75% 29.00%
+Fixed Income 1.75% 29%

-Private Debt 5.90% 6.00%
+Private Debt 6.25% 6%

-Real Estate (Core) 6.25% 10.00%
+Real Estate (Core) 5.75% 10%